Phone-GWP-group

 It is possible to outsource the management of your packaging inventory

-Minimise product returns
+Minimise your returns

+Once your packaging has left your fulfilment centre, its job is only just beginning.
 Your packaging should be strong and durable enough to protect your orders through the supply chain, preventing damage and the inevitable returns that follow.
-However, as many as 20% of retailers and 3PLs report that transit damage increases during eCommerce peak season.
+However, as many as 20% of retailers and 3PLs report that transit damage increases during the eCommerce peak season.

 If your eCommerce packaging can withstand the initial and return journeys, it can help you vastly decrease product damage and unsellable stock.

-Optimise logistics
+Optimise your logistics

-Minimise costs and environmental impact of transport
+Minimise costs and environmental impact

 As well as minimising (and aiding) returns, your packaging can also help to optimise logistics.

-Correctly sized packaging allows delivery vehicles to carry the maximum amount of products, with even small gains here helping you cope with peak demand.
+Correctly sized packaging allows vehicles to carry the maximum amount of products, with even small gains here helping cope with peak demand.
 This benefit is, of course, in addition to the cost savings and environmental benefits.

 A courier delivering cardboard packaging